 Make a donation.
 Make a difference.

-Everyone deserves access to great health care.
 Your support helps Packard Health provide care to our most vulnerable and under-served neighbors in Washtenaw County.
-Your gift is the gift of health and well-being.
+Thank you for your support.

 Packard Health is a 501(c)(3) not-for-profit organization.
 Your donation is tax-deductible.

 Questions?
 Please contact Jennifer Richard, Development Director, email@example.com.

 To make a secure donation on our website please click on the button below.
 You may also mail a check to Packard Health, attention Development Department, 5200 Venture Dr., Ann Arbor, MI 48108.

 Other ways to give -